ChadFarrow/BlazeBot/README.md

 ## How it works

 1. **Hourly Schedule**: Posts every hour on the hour
-2. **Timezone Logic**: Calculates which cities currently have 4:20 PM local time
+2. **Timezone Logic**: Calculates which cities currently have 4:20 AM or 4:20 PM local time
 3. **Location Selection**:
-   - If exact 4:20 PM matches found, includes all of them
+   - Finds cities with exact 4:20 AM and 4:20 PM matches
-   - If no exact matches, finds cities in 4 PM hour
+   - If no exact matches, finds cities in 4 AM/PM hours
+   - Shows both AM and PM locations in the same post
    - Fallback to random city if needed
 4. **Nostr Publishing**: Posts to multiple relays simultaneously